Service Dogs For Veterans Yakima, WA

-Veterans in Yakima, WA get custom-trained service dogs for free with lifetime support.
+We provide custom-trained service dogs for Veterans in Yakima, WA free of charge with lifetime support.

-Veterans can rely on service dogs to provide support and help them live a better quality of life.
-PAVE's mission is to make it easier for more Veterans to enjoy the benefits of service dogs.
+Veterans with service dogs can greatly benefit from their support.
+Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
 Through personalized training and lifetime support, PAVE makes a difference in the lives of Veterans.
-Are you a Veteran looking to regain independence?
-Contact us today.
+If you're a Veteran who is ready to regain your independence, contact us today to learn more.

 Is A PAVE Service Dog Right For Me?

-Veterans with psychological and/or physically disabled veterans experience a range of complex and persistent symptoms including nightmares, depression, difficulty socializing and anxiety.
+Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
 A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
-PAVE service dogs have been proven to be able to do everything from completing simple tasks to supporting veterans facing difficult situations.
+PAVE service dogs are able to help with simple tasks as well as providing support for those facing significant challenges.

 - Wake up Veterans during nightmares